steele-ntwrk/MKDOCS-System-OOD/README.md

-# MKDOCS-System-OOD
+# OoDoc

-This projects aim is to assist in creating a a "docs as codes" solution utilising common devops tools and methodolgies such as object orientated programming or in this case object orientated documentation.
+OoDoc ia a projects that aims to assist in creating a "docs as code" solution utilising common devops tools and methodolgies such as object orientated programming or in this case object orientated documentation.

 The primary compontents of this project are:

 - Ansible for orchestration
 - GIT for version control